uwescience/DSSG2024_transit_equity/low_income.md

 We could measure ridership of a census block group, using several different but complementary metrics, using the LIFT subset of our ORCA database.
 For each block group, we can measure the following:

+- Number of total Transactions using LIFT cards to measure the overall usage of the LIFT services in a block group.

-- Number of LIFT Boardings to to measure the actual usage of the reduced fare services offered by transit services in a block group.
+- Number of initial Boardings using LIFT cards to measure the usage of the LIFT services by people who start their trips in a given block group.

-- Number of Unique users who have used the LIFT cards in a block group at least once
+- Number of Unique users who have used the LIFT cards in a block group at least once, to serve as a measure of the number of users who may need to use the transit services in the block group at least once.

-- Number of Unique frequent users, who have used the LIFT cards in a block group, a certain number of times.
+- Number of Unique frequent users, who have used the LIFT cards in a block group, a certain number of times, to serve as measure of users who need to regularly utilize the transit services in the block group.

 **Low-Income Population**

 The LIFT card is available for all Individuals who have an income below 200% of the Federal Poverty Level.
 The US census data provides us estimates of these low income populations for each block group.

-**Processes**

-**Analyses**
+**Analysis**

 **Limitations**